CumulusNetworks/docs/content/cumulus-linux-519/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ## Syntax Checker

-Cumulus Linux provides a syntax checker for the `/etc/cumulus/datapath/qos/qos_features.conf` and `qos_infra.conf` files to check for errors, such missing parameters or invalid parameter labels and values.
+Cumulus Linux provides a syntax checker for the `/etc/cumulus/datapath/qos/qos_features.conf` and `qos_infra.conf` files to check for errors, such as missing parameters or invalid parameter labels and values.

 The syntax checker runs automatically with every `switchd reload`.